Full-time: Three years, Part-time: Five years.

 Optional Modules (choose one):

 The course aims to ensure all our students are knowledgeable, skilled and prepared to work in the changing environment of community and social care.
 Fundamental to our approach to learning and teaching on the BA (Hons) Community and Social Care: Policy and Practice, is that students understand the importance of promoting and working inclusively with people in the broad context of social care and community work.
 This includes understanding the policy and systems of service delivery, issues of power and oppression and social justice and human and social needs.

-The first year provides a broad-based foundation to understand:
+Level 1 provides a broad-based foundation to understand:

 - The contemporary structure, activities and organisations in the provision of welfare and community services

 - Key concepts in understanding human and social needs

 - Values of working inclusively with people and communities